Linda Ritchie, Ph.D.

 New Directions Counseling, 150 S. Washington St Suite 303, Falls Church, VA, Falls Church, Virginia 22046

-I support men and women seeking career reentry, career changes, and career termination, with identifying and evaluating their values, interests, meaning, choices, and barriers from a Social Cognitive Career Theory and Existential Career Theory.
+I support men and women seeking career reentry, career changes, and career termination, throug identifying and evaluating their values, interests, meaning, choices, and barriers from a Social Cognitive Career Theory and Existential Career Theory.
 I approach career as a person's unique way to live out their authentic meaning, identity, and that all careers have the potential to be meaningful.
 I employ assessments of career interests and personal values, and a conceptual decision-making framework to support you in processing your career and resignation/retirement choices.
-I specialize in supporting, in particular, caregivers, widowed, divorced, and stay-at-home adults seeking career reentry.
+I specialize in supporting, in particular, caregivers, widowed, divorced, and stay-at-home adults seeking career reentry

 Dr. Beverly Wright, (M.Div., M.Th.)